cvxgrp/cone_prog_refine/README.md

 `cpsr` is a matrix-free solver, meaning that it does not store or invert the derivative matrix 𝗗𝒩 (z).
 This allows it to scale to very large problems.
-Essentially, if you are able to load the problem data in memory, then `cpsr` can solve it, using O(n) additional memory.
+Essentially, if you are able to load the problem data in memory, then `cpsr` can solve it, using O(n) additional memory, where n is the size of a primal-dual solution.

 **Iterative solution.**
 `cpsr` uses [LSQR](http://web.stanford.edu/group/SOL/software/lsqr/),